Research

 Modeling Vortex Dynamics and Phytoplankton Interactions

 Theoretical and interdisciplinary projects on vortex dynamics and biophysical interactions from sub to mesoscale.
-Using high-performance computers and GPU-based code for studying the relationship between the ocean physics and biology, and their impact on climate predictions.
-The code for the simulations and analyzes of one of the published papers is available on GitHub.
+Using high-performance computing and GPU-accelerated code, I study how ocean physics and biology interact across scales.
+The code for the simulations and analyses of one of the published papers is available on GitHub.

 Air-Sea Interaction in the Indian Ocean